As a proud homeowner, you deserve to have your well-maintained lawn, flowers, and landscaping features stand out beautifully from the curb.

 - Bluetooth transformers can lose track of time after a power outage.
 As a result, your lighting might turn on and off at the wrong times.

 What to do about it

 - Replace battery backups, or contact your landscaper to replace them for you.

 - To test photocells, cover them with black electrical tape to see if they turn on.
 Then remove the tape and make sure they turn off.
 If not, they may need to be replaced.

 - Check to see if plants have overgrown the photocells.
-If so, try trimming away the blackages.
+If so, try trimming away the blockages.

-- Consider switching your timer to an astronomical clock that adjust to changing nighttime hour.
+- Consider switching your timer to an astronomical clock that adjusts to changing nighttime hours.
 These timers last longer and are more reliable than photocells.